hiyata/hiyata.github.io/_projects/covid-prediction.md

 <div id="performance-metrics"></div>

+## 30-Day Forecast

+The chart below shows the predicted number of COVID-19 cases for the next 30 days.

+<div id="forecast-chart"></div>

 ## Methodology

-We use Facebook's Prophet model for time series forecasting.
-The model is trained on COVID-19 case data from Johns Hopkins University, which is updated daily.
+We use a hybrid model combining LSTM, GRU, and CNN layers for time series forecasting.
+The model is trained on COVID-19 case data from multiple sources, which is updated daily.
 Our prediction pipeline follows these steps:

-1. Daily data collection from JHU CSSE COVID-19 dataset
+1. Daily data collection from various COVID-19 datasets
 2. Model retraining with the latest 6 months of data
 3. 30-day forecast generation
 4. Daily comparison of predictions with actual reported cases